Imagine you are starting a new job at a car dealership, and a customer walks in asking for your latest hatchback. How would you cater to the customer?

 1. Checklists

-A checklist or the to-do list is one of the simplest methods of writing a standard operating procedures (SOP) document.
-A checklist can be created on an online note-taking app like Bit or can be printed out and handed over to employees.
+A checklist or a to-do list is one of the simplest methods of writing a standard operating procedure (SOP) document.
+A checklist can be created on an online note-taking app or can be printed out and handed over to employees.

 2. Step-by-Step List